eae58cf1/eae58cf1.github.com/index.md

 I'm a [Muslim](/islam) engineer, currently based just outside London.

-I'm currently working on a project to create a plane that's capable of perpetual flight.
-Read all about that [here](/perpetual).
+I'm currently working on [Teleport](/teleport) where I aim to create a simple UAV that can deliver humanitarian aid to hard-to-reach areas.